 – Paul Tschudi, Epilogue to “Grief: A Wall or a Door” (2006)

-Paul loved many of us in the ways we needed to be loved, and we invite anyone to register on the site or share your Memories.
+Paul loved many of us in the ways we needed to be loved, and we invite anyone to share your Memories.
 For any questions, please Get In Touch with us!

 IN MEMORIAM PAUL TSCHUDI

 Paul Francis Tschudi was born on October 15, 1947 in Dayton, Ohio.
 On April 7, 2021, he died in a fire at his house, which he had called home for 28 years, in Washington, DC.

 Between these two dates, Paul lived a generous, caring, loving life that is not easy to adequately summarize or categorize.
 We can certainly recite the places and countries he called home, and the corresponding eras of his life.
 He spent his childhood and young adulthood in Dayton, but was drafted and sent to Vietnam in 1969.
 After his tour of duty, he lived and worked in 10 different places across Washington, DC; San Diego; and Saudi Arabia, and also traveled around the world to 17 countries.
 In 1986, he came back to Washington, DC, where he lived for the last 35 years of his life.